Comparison of Extended Lubrication Theories for Stokes Flow: The Backward Facing Step

 \section{The Backward Facing Step}

 In the limit $\lambda \to \infty$, the logistic step \cref{logistic_eq} resembles the classical backward facing step (BFS) centered at $L/2$,

-Due to the BFS having piecewise zero surface gradient, the solutions according to the Reynolds equation, ELT and $\varepsilon^k$-PLT models are all equivalent.
-The pressure contours of this solution are purely one dimensional, and the velocity streamlines are everywhere parallel to $y=0$ instead of wrapping around the sharp corners of the step.
+Due to the jump discontinuity in $h(x)$ at $x=L/2$, the ELT and $\varepsilon^k$-PLT solutions are not well defined.
+Since the height gradient is piecewise zero, the solution to the Reynolds equation has pressure contours that are purely one dimensional, and the velocity streamlines are everywhere parallel to $y=0$ instead of navigating around the sharp corners of the step.
 In contrast, the Stokes solution is able to capture the discontinuity in the height, leading to a similar flow profile as in the logistic step at large $\lambda$.

 The Stokes solutions of pressure and velocity for the BFS and the logistic step at $\lambda=32$ are shown in \cref{logistic_BFS}.
 The two configurations have the same $H_\text{in}/H_\text{out} = 2$, $L=16$, $\nu=1$, $\mathcal{Q} = 1$ and $\mathcal{U}=0$.
-According to the Stokes solution, the BFS and the logistic step at large $\lambda$ have similar total pressure drops and flow structures.
+According to the Stokes solution, the BFS and the logistic step at large $\lambda$ have similar average pressure drops and flow structures.
 In particular, flow recirculation is significant in the logistic step for $\lambda > 16$, with similar positioning to the recirculation observed in the BFS.
 Yet, as seen in \cref{logistic_d8}, the Reynolds solution does not exhibit flow recirculation in the logistic step for any $\lambda$, and the VA-ELT and $\varepsilon^{k}$-PLT solutions exhibit flow recirculation at too small of $\lambda$ and with too fast of velocities compared with the Stokes solution.